marchultquist/Tinder-App-Flutter/README.md

 ![HeaderImage](github_images/header.jpeg)

 ## Introduction
-This is a demo application built with the goal to learn about Flutter and to create a fun application.
+This is the github repo hosting source code for my own dating app.
+The app aims to be a clone of tinder but only aimed at 18+ year old's !

 Tested on Android only.

 ## Technologies & Architecture
-Flutter, Dart
+Flutter, Dart & loads of love!

 #### Firebase
 * Authentication